 Can I let you in on a secret?
 I kind of love Chinese takeout.
 I know it’s not the healthiest dinner option but I can’t help but indulge my cravings for sticky, salty Chinese food every once in a while.
 There’s a spot in my neighborhood that I can walk to and they have a full menu of veggie dishes that use seitan as protein.
-Their kung pao veggie chicken inspired this recipe for Chili Garlic Chickpea Bowls and I have to say, I think I like my version better!
+Their kung pao veggie chicken inspired this recipe for Chili Garlic Chickpea Bowls and I have to say, I think I prefer the chickpeas in this home-cooked recipe.

 I used spaghetti squash instead of white rice and chickpeas instead of seitan.
 I truly feel like my body is thanking me for these healthier choices!
 Spaghetti squash totally satisfies my carb cravings.
 While there’s not as much protein in chickpeas as there is in seitan, chickpeas are gluten-free and contain more dietary fiber.
 Plus, they aren’t processed!
 I’m getting married later this year and part of my road to a healthier happier me is reducing processed foods.
 Chickpeas for the win.